manuelbomi/An-Enterprise-LLM-System-for-HealthCare-Applications/README.md

 ---

-The complete system (Streamlit + Prometheus + Grafana) is deployed on a Docker network.
-The Pinecone database is deployed on Pinecone cloud at [www.pinecone.io](https://app.pinecone.io).
-The Pinecone API key and the Pinecone Environment keys are used to connect the local system with the Pinecone vector database.

-OpenAI API key is used to obtain key that facilitate the usage of OpenAPI Embeddings.
-Langchain is used to connect the OpenAPIEmbedding and the vectorized healthcare data to the Pinecone vector database.

-### How to Deploy for Enterprise Applications
+### How to Deploy the Project for Healthcare and other Enterprise Applications

-The project can be deployed for numerous enterprise applications even though this iteration is for health-care uses.
+The project can be deployed for numerous enterprise applications even though this iteration is for health-care use case.
 To deploy for other applications, only the enterprise dataset in the Pinecone vector database should be changed.
-For example, a use case of the same applications for manufacturing is available here:
+For example, a use case of the proect for manufacturing use case is available here:

 To deploy for other applications in industrial settings, the Solution Engineer must first create a Pinecone databases that warehouses the vector embeddings of the dataset of the desired application.
 Infograps detailing how the solution Engineer may set up a free instance of the Pinecone vector database are provided below: